TimHanewich/vespa/readme.md

     - Come with a full tank.
 We will not be stopping for gas.
     - Ride respectfully.
 If you're looking for a group to ride recklessly with, this isn't it.
     - Must have a motorcycle license

+## To Do july 12, 2024
+- Line saying "We are adding more riders!" at the end of the riders page
+- YouTube channel picture in reference.
+- Kat rides Black 2005 ET4 150.
+- Brad rides silver 2016 GTV300
+- Vespa 2024 parade video
+- Add willie to riders page.
+Willie rides white 2024 Vespa GTS300 Super